cloudflare/cloudflare-docs/content/workers/databases/connect-to-postgres.md

 ## Next steps

-* Visit the list of [supported database integrations](/workers/learning/integrations/databases/) to understand other ways to connect to existing databases.
+* Refer to the list of [supported database integrations](/workers/learning/integrations/databases/) to understand other ways to connect to existing databases.
-* Learn more about how to use the [Socket API](/workers/runtime-apis/tcp-sockets) in a Worker
+* Learn more about how to use the [Socket API](/workers/runtime-apis/tcp-sockets) in a Worker.
 * Understand the [protocols supported by Workers](/workers/platform/protocols).